 Physical stamina

-Working in the service industry means working on your feet for long periods.
+Working in the service industry means being on your feet for long periods.
 As a server, you need to:

 - balance plates of food and drinks